Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Receive international payments

-Even if you have a regular bank current account for day to day use, sending your international payment through online or in branch banking will probably cost you more than choosing a specialist provider like Wise.
+Even if you have a bank current account for day to day use, sending your international payment through online or in branch banking will often cost you more than choosing a specialist provider like Wise.

 Exchange rates can be confusing.
 They move around all the time, and it often feels like each bank or provider offers a different rate for the same transaction.